About this 6-day driving tour in northern Switzerland

 The route – day 4: Rapperswil-Vaduz via Glarus and Lake Walen: 107 km, 2h15

 Today, you’ll first head for Glarus, the capital town of the canton that's also named Glarus.
-It’s a fairly unknown but beautiful region with hiking trails, biking routes and the Klöntaler lake.
+It’s a relatively unknown but beautiful region with many hiking trails, biking routes and the Klöntaler lake.
 After your visit to Glarus, head back north to pass one of the prettiest lakes of this entire route: Lake Walen, dominated by the imposing mountain ridges of the Churfirsten.
 After the lake, drive to the wellness resort Bad Ragaz.
 Then turn north to enter the small principality of Liechtenstein.
 This is home to today’s destination: Vaduz.

 Side trip suggestions